16adianay/chat-ai/README_tests.md

 Terminal output ends with a summary line (`5 passed` / `x passed, y failed`).
 On failure, a screenshot, video, and trace are saved (see the HTML report).

-## ⚠️ These tests call a real AI

-`ai-service.js` sends prompts to the Azure OpenAI deployment configured in `data.js` (`endpoint`, `apiKey`, `deployment`).
-That means:

-- you need a **valid, working key** in `data.js`,
-- every run **costs quota/money**,
-- responses aren't perfectly deterministic — tests assert on **resulting app state** (form fields, grid sort/filter options), not on exact chat wording, to stay robust to small model phrasing differences.

-The key committed in `data.js` should be treated as already exposed if this repo (or a GitHub Pages deployment of it) is public — rotate it and use a disposable/dev key for test runs.

 ## Test scenarios

 | # | Prompt | Assertion |